 The Minnesota Department of Agriculture Hemp Program licenses and regulates the processing of raw hemp material.
 The program does not regulate cannabis extracts, development and manufacturing of cannabis extracts, or the retail and marketing of cannabinoid products.

-The Minnesota Department of Health Office of Medical Cannabis regulates the sale of hemp extracts and cannabinoid products for human consumption in Minnesota.
-As of July 1, 2022, this includes edible cannabinoid products which are intended to be eaten or consumed as a beverage by humans, contains a cannabinoid in combination with food ingredients, and are not drugs.
-More information can be found in the Minnesota Department of Health Edible Cannabinoid Products webpage and in Minnesota Statute Sale of Certain Cannabinoid Products.
+The Minnesota Office of Cannabis Management regulates the sale of hemp extracts and cannabinoid products for human consumption in Minnesota.
+This includes edible cannabinoid products which are intended to be eaten or consumed as a beverage by humans, contain a cannabinoid in combination with food ingredients, and are not drugs.
+More information can be found in the Hemp-Derived Edible Cannabinoid Products Guidance for Food Operators Factsheet, the Hemp-Derived Product Compliance Factsheet, and in Minnesota Statute Sale of Certain Cannabinoid Products.

 “Food” includes all products that are intended for consumption or used as an ingredient in a product intended for consumption.
 This includes candy, chewing gum, dietary supplements, and beverages, including alcoholic beverages (e.g., wine, beer, distilled spirits).